aditya-paul-2907/first-repo/README.md

 # first-repo
-This is my forst repositiry in GitHub
+This is my forst repository in GitHub